Edmonton-region-leads-in-manufacturing-productivity

 Did you know the Edmonton Metropolitan Region is home to one of Canada’s major manufacturing clusters?

-In fact, over the last decade, and on a per capita basis, the region outperformed any other major city in Canada in manufacturing sales – a strong indicator of the sector’s productivity (Figure 1).
+In fact, over the last decade, and on a per capita basis, the Region outperformed any other major city in Canada in manufacturing sales – a strong indicator of the sector’s productivity (Figure 1).
 And in absolute terms, Edmonton is the clear hub for manufacturing in western Canada.

 Productivity is key in manufacturing, helping organizations to boost their ROI.
-This is why the region’s local manufacturing expertise would be useful both to international companies with expansion plans that include the need to have their products manufactured in North America, as well as North American companies exploring opportunities to onshore or partially onshore their manufacturing – a growing trend that we are seeing in the global market.
+This is why the Region’s local manufacturing expertise would be useful both to international companies with expansion plans that include the need to have their products manufactured in North America, as well as North American companies exploring opportunities to onshore or partially onshore their manufacturing – a growing trend that we are seeing in the global market.

-What makes the Edmonton region so attractive for manufacturing?
+What makes the Edmonton Region so attractive for manufacturing?
 Well, it all comes down to the five T’s.

 Talent, skills & expertise